michaelthorne/michaelthorne.github.io/_posts/2018-03-12-my-2018-cape-town-cycle-tour-review.md

 ### Condolences

-Along with the passing away of a marshal, condolences also go to the [two participants who passed away](http://ewn.co.za/2018/03/12/ct-cycle-tour-marred-by-deaths-of-two-participants) yesterday – R.I.P.
+Along with the passing away of a marshal, condolences also go to the [two participants who passed away](http://ewn.co.za/2018/03/12/ct-cycle-tour-marred-by-deaths-of-two-participants) during the event – R.I.P.

 ---

-Previous cycle tour review:
+Related post:

 - [My 2016 Cape Town Cycle Tour](/journal/my-2016-cape-town-cycle-tour/)